 - In Hellsinker, if you are on your last life in the first two Segments, you'll enter Regen Assist mode and gradually get life pieces, so as to help prevent a premature Game Over.
 Additionally, if you play Segment 1 Behind or 2 Behind, your Terra is locked so that it won't decrease, allowing you to stave off going to the Shrine of Farewell.

-- You can skip any mission, even the final boss in Project: Sylpheed after failing it repeatedly.
+- In Project Sylpheed, you can skip any mission, even the final boss after failing it repeatedly.
 You miss out on upgrade points and achievements from the mission however.

 - The Descent: Freespace series gives you the option to skip any mission by dying three times in a row (but not by failing the mission objectives).
-However, any ships or weapons that may be unlocked by completing that mission becomes Lost Forever.
+However, any ships or weapons that may be unlocked by completing that mission are permanently missed.
 There's also a "Do Not Show This Again" option for the more hardcore players.

-- Losing 100 fights in the recent Punch-Out!!!!! sequel on the Wii lets players wear Glass Joe's headgear that allows them to take much less damage from all attacks... and reminds them that they suck just as bad (or worse!) as Glass Joe.
+- Losing 100 fights in the Punch-Out!! sequel on the Wii lets players wear Glass Joe's headgear that allows them to take much less damage from all attacks... and reminds them that they suck just as bad (or worse!) as Glass Joe.

 Stealth Based Game